You can track time you spend working on tasks using a timer in one of the Clockify apps:

 You can have only one running timer on a workspace.
 But, if you have multiple workspaces, you can have multiple timers running at the same time, one in each workspace.

 Keep in mind that all the time you track in one workspace will not be available in the other workspaces.
-Each workspace is a self-contained account.
-If you'd like to transfer entries between your workspaces you can learn how here.
+Each workspace is a self-contained account (but you can transfer entries between workspaces).

 Grouping and ungrouping time entries #

 Time entries for the same activity are displayed as a single time entry.
 Editing the group will edit each individual time entry in the group.

 If you wish to see entries in chronological order, you can disable time grouping in your Profile Settings:

 - Check/uncheck the Group similar time entries option